connect2brain/mtms/docs/source/markdown/real-time-pipeline.md

 7. Start Web UI and rosbridge by running `docker-compose up front rosbridge` from the root of the mtms repository.
 8. Launch EEG processor and other desired pipeline stage nodes.
 9. Start measurement from the EEG deck laptop.
 10. On web UI, press 'Start device'.
-Wait until the device starts and then press 'Start experiment'.
-This starts the experiment and this is when EEG bridge starts publishing data.
+Wait until the device starts and then press 'Start session'.
+This starts the session and this is when EEG bridge starts publishing data.
-11. When you are ready to end the experiment, press 'Stop experiment' and 'Stop device'.
+11. When you are ready to end the session, press 'Stop session' and 'Stop device'.

 ## Launching nodes
 ### With Docker